Temple of Concord: History

-Yet a third Temple of Concord was begun in 217 BC, early in the Second Punic War, by the duumviri Marcus Pupius and Caeso Quinctius Flamininus, in fulfillment of a vow made by the praetor Lucius Manlius Vulso on the occasion of his deliverance from the Gauls in 218.
-The reason why Manlius vowed a temple to Concordia is not immediately apparent, but Livy alludes to a mutiny that had apparently occurred among the praetor's men.
-The temple was completed and dedicated the following year by the duumviri Marcus and Gaius Atilius.
+A third Temple of Concord was begun in 217 BC, early in the Second Punic War.
+This temple was built by the duumviri Marcus Pupius and Caeso Quinctius Flamininus, fulfilling a sacred vow made by the praetor Lucius Manlius Vulso following his victory over the Gauls in 218 BC.
+The reason why Manlius vowed a temple to Concordia specifically is not immediately apparent, but Livy alludes to a mutiny that had occurred among the praetor's men.
+The temple was completed and dedicated the following year by the duumviri Marcus and Gaius Atilius, and is the first temple attested in the archaeological record.